Home Consular services Identity card applications in Montreal

 - Proof of your legal status in Canada (certificate of Canadian citizenship, front/back of your Permanent Resident Card, work permit, study visa, etc.);

-- A payment card (debit or credit) with which you will pay the cost of the identity card (32,00 CAD) at the Consulate General (see tarif on this page);
+- A payment card (debit or credit) with which you will pay the cost of the identity card at the Consulate General (see tarif on this page);

-- A prepaid return envelope (express mail service with tracking number, e.g. XpressPost regional or national, UPS, FedEx, Purolator…), addressed to yourself, should you wish to receive your new eID by post (you can also come and pick it up at the Consulate General).
+- A prepaid return envelope (express mail service with tracking number, e.g. XpressPost regional or national, UPS, FedEx, DHL, Purolator), addressed to yourself, so that we can send you your new eID (N.B.: you may also collect it at the Consulate General).

 When I will obtain my eID?

 The processing time to obtain a new eID is around 4 weeks after your appointment at the Consulate General.
 The Consulate will inform you personally as soon as your new eID is available.